 The best way to gauge if you’re fighting the correct skill level pilots or not is that you should have a win-to-loss ratio of about 1 to 1.
 When you are brand new you’ll probably be losing quite a bit more than half but that’s okay, as long as you’re having fun and trying to take away something from each fight.

-There are several Discords I recommend using for advice on flying, but I typically tell people to start with the ‘Galactic Combat Initiative’ (GCI).
+There are several Discords we recommend using for advice on flying, but we typically tell people to start with the ‘Galactic Combat Initiative’ (GCI).
 In GCI, you can post videos of your fights and ask for critique from experienced PvP pilots and eventually give advice yourself once you’ve learned a fair bit.

 It will inevitably be a much steeper learning curve than anything else you’ve done in Elite up until this point.
 Just be open to learning, acknowledge that PvP is fundamentally different from PvE combat and keep a level head.
 You’ll be out there fighting with the pros soon enough.